-Alpha neurofeedback improves the maintaining ability of alpha activity.
+Alpha neurofeedback improves the maintaining ability of alpha activity

 The effects of alpha-neurofeedback (ANF) on electroencephalographic alpha-activity were investigated.
 Each session consisted of a 2.5-min eye-opened state and 17.5-min of ANF, which was divided into 16 1.25-min bins.
 Alpha amplitudes were gradually increased as the session was repeated.
 The maximum value at the start of ANF gradually decreased as time passed, but the slowdown of alpha-activity during each session was decreased as the session was repeated.
 The correlation between alpha-activity at the end of ANF and at the following session's eye-opened state was highly significant.
 These results showed that ANF enhances the ability of alpha-activity to maintain itself rather than the increase of alpha-amplitude during intrasession and that the maintained alpha-activity during former training remained until the next session.